BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 # Survey - Third challenge

 This section corresponds to the third challenge of the event that each team had to complete.
-Basically, the main goal of this third challenge was to change the CodeGeneratorReporter hyperty functionality, reusing the previous developed application.
-Now, this hyperty should generate a code and a timestamp depending of the team name that should be passed as input.
+The main goal of this third challenge was to change the CodeGeneratorReporter hyperty functionality, reusing the previous developed application.
+Now, this hyperty should generate a code and a timestamp according to the team's name, that should be passed as input.
 This challenge was divided into two tasks.
 The first task was to configure the hyperty toolkit, following the available documentation on the reTHINK repository.
 The second task was to change the hyperty functionality and to use it in the developed application.

-1. How easy was to setup the reTHINK environment in your local machine?
+1. How easy was it to setup the reTHINK environment in your local machine?

   ![4-1](./Figures/Evaluation/4-1.png)